-Start your stay in style cozying up in one of city’s landmarks, Rocco Forte Hotel Group’s five-star Hotel Astoria, where rooms look out onto the golden dome of St. Isaac’s Cathedral and sites like the Hermitage and Opera House are just a short stroll away.
-When the hotel first opened its doors in 1912, it hosted the likes of Russian writer Mikhail Bulgakov and poet Sergei Yesenin, but its more recent claim to fame is its role in James Bond film “GoldenEye” (as well as celeb clientele from The Doors and The Rolling Stones to Madonna).
-Another Bond flick, “From Russia with Love,” makes appearances in guestrooms with black-and-white blown-up scenes hanging on bathroom walls.
+Choosing your hotel for a honeymoon is very important.
+So cozy up in one of the city’s landmarks, Rocco Forte Hotel Group’s five-star Hotel Astoria, where rooms look out onto the golden dome of St. Isaac’s Cathedral and sites like the Hermitage and Opera House are just a short stroll away.
+When the hotel first opened its doors in 1912, it hosted writers and poets, but its more recent claim to fame is its role in the James Bond film GoldenEye (as well as celeb clientele like Madonna).
+Another Bond flick From Russia With Love is referenced in guest rooms with black-and-white blown-up scenes from the film hanging on bathroom walls.

 What to Do

-The romantic city has myriad museums housed in former imperial palaces to the magnificent mosaic-lined cathedrals.
+The romantic city has myriad museums housed in former imperial palaces and magnificent mosaic-lined cathedrals.
 You’ll quickly get familiar with the city’s main drag, Nevsky Prospekt, which stretches from Admiralty to Alexander Nevsky Monastery.
-Here’s where you’ll find everything from souvenir shops to some of St. Petersburg’s must-visit sites like postcard-favorite Church of Our Savoir on the Spilled Blood, with its signature candy-colored onion domes.
+You’ll find everything from souvenir shops to some of St. Petersburg’s must-visit sites like postcard-favorite Church of Our Savior on the Spilled Blood, with its signature candy-colored domes.

-While you could spend weeks in the city and barely scrape the surface in terms of hitting up the many landmark sites, there’s a few worth adding to your must-visit list, including the State Hermitage Museum, with a collection of over 3 million items spanning six historic buildings; the State Russian Museum, home to the country’s largest collection of fine art; the gold-covered Peterhof Palace, a.k.a. the Russian Versailles; and the sky-blue Baroque Catherine Palace, with its world-famous Amber Room.
+While you could spend weeks in the city and barely scrape the surface of the many landmark sites, there’s a few worth adding to your must-visit list, including the State Hermitage Museum, with a collection of over 3 million items spanning six historic buildings; the State Russian Museum, home to the country’s largest collection of fine art; the gold-covered Peterhof Palace, aka, the Russian Versailles; and the sky-blue Baroque Catherine Palace, with its world-famous Amber Room.

 Where to Eat

-When you’ve got your museum fill, step outside to the Versailles-inspired square where you’ll find a set of wheels awaiting to take you on a horse-drawn carriage ride through the gardens.
+When you’ve got your museum fill, step outside to the Versailles-inspired square where you’ll find a set of wheels waiting to take you on a horse-drawn carriage ride through the gardens.
 If you happen to be brave enough to visit during winter when the snow-covered city looks like a scene out of a Russian novel (picture plenty of chic fur hats and coats), you can hop on a traditional Russian troika for a three-horse sled ride through the countryside.

-On your way back to the city, pause for lunch at cozy Russian restaurant Podvorye, a log cabin-style space where branches form chandeliers and bear skins hang from the walls.
-Here’s where you can try some of the country’s most authentic homestyle cuisine like pirozhki, fluffy vegetable—and meat-filled pastries, and blinis topped with red caviar and salted salmon.
+On your way back to the city, pause for lunch at cozy Russian restaurant Podvorye, a log cabin-style space where branches form chandeliers and bearskins hang from the walls.
+Here’s where you can try some of the country’s most authentic homestyle cuisine like pirozhki—fluffy vegetable and meat-filled pastries and blinis topped with red caviar and salted salmon.